jdreaver/kernel-dev/patches/2025-01-19-sample-kernfs/README.md

 Code:

-- Leave a comment about recursion, perhaps avoid it if possible.
 - Re-read `list_head` docs and make sure I'm using them correctly.
 (Maybe search for "`list_head` tree" or something)
 - Ensure we have locking for any parent/child relationship modifications in `sample_kern_directory`.
   - Check if `kernfs` provides top-level locks on all of these actions.
 We don't want to add extra locks!
 If `kernfs` locks, document it.